kg-construct/survey-website/index.md

 This website is the online version of our Systematic Literature Review paper:

-*Declarative RDF graph generation from (semi-)structured heterogeneous data: a Systematic Literature Review*, Dylan Van Assche, Thomas Delva, Gerald Haesendonck, Pieter Heyvaert, Ben De Meester and Anastasia Dimou,<br>
+*Declarative RDF graph generation from (semi-)structured heterogeneous data: a Systematic Literature Review*,<br>
-2022, Journal of Web Semantics, Volume 75, January 2023.
+Dylan Van Assche, Thomas Delva, Gerald Haesendonck, Pieter Heyvaert, Ben De Meester and Anastasia Dimou, 2022, Journal of Web Semantics, Volume 75, January 2023.

 This paper is accepted at [Journal of Web Semantics](https://www.websemanticsjournal.org/):